 In any case, when the muscles are released from immobilization, they tend to quickly return to their normal length.

-It’s not known whether this happens in humans, because such experiments would never be approved for people.
+It’s not known whether this happens in humans.
 However, it’s a reasonable guess that if sarcomerogenesis, as the process is known, occurs in mice, human muscles would probably react the same way.

 Other posts in this series